 Reporting student wellbeing concerns to Child FIRST/Orange Door

-At Example School we also encourage staff to make a referral to Child FIRST/Orange Door when they have significant concern for a child’s wellbeing.
+At Manangatang P-12 College we also encourage staff to make a referral to Child FIRST/Orange Door when they have significant concern for a child’s wellbeing.
 For more information about making a referral to Child FIRST/Orange Door see the Policy and Advisory Library: Protecting Children – Reporting and Other Legal Obligations.

 Reportable Conduct